MonkeyBars3k/ReaScripts/README.md

 The other option is to **Group** items.
 This works well if you simply want to  move items around or select multiple items by clicking one item; however, you cannot use the other benefits of Reaper items, such as quickly looping, take envelopes, etc. Grouping can become confusing because Groups are highlighted in green around the items, but *not* around the boundary of the group itself.
 Groups can be unwieldy to work with in many musical contexts, such as a four-bar repetition, and they tend to create visual clutter.

-**Glue-Reversible** aims to address the shortcomings of both Glue and Groups, restore the convenient functionality already present in items (looping, timestretching, and much more) by placing selected items in a new container item – _and_ provide users the convenience of audio item pooling.
+**Superglue** aims to address the shortcomings of both Glue and Groups, restore the convenient functionality already present in items (looping, timestretching, and much more) by placing selected items in a new container item – _and_ provide users the convenience of audio item pooling.

 ### How to use

-**To Superglue items**, simply select items and trigger one of the Superglue Glue or Smart Action scripts (obey time selection enabled/disabled).
+**To Superglue items**, simply select items and trigger one of the Superglue Glue, Unglue, Explode, or Smart Action scripts (obey time selection enabled/disabled).

-To edit your glued items, the **Unglue** script opens the created container item, revealing the contained items once again.
+To edit your superglued item container, the **Unglue** script opens the created container item, revealing the contained items once again.
 To Reglue, just use one of the Glue or Smart Action scripts again.
+The **Explode** scripts open the superglued container item and returns the contained items to their state from before that pool's last superglue.

 **Smart Action** (with time selection enabled/disabled) will intelligently determine which action is required based on your item selection.